jackpck/earning_transcript_agent/README.md

-# Agentic AI: Earnings call transcript chatbot
+# Agentic earnings call chatbot MVP2

+## Introduction

+To refine the chatbot response through prompt experimentation and context engineering.
+Langsmith evaluation will be leveraged.

+---

+# \*\*MVP 1 README below\*\*
 ## Introduction

 The goal of the agentic chatbot is to provide asset management analyst a way to summarize topics mentioned